eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

    I realized that the path to the roles was wrong in my ansible configuration file.
 Also when defining hosts in uat.yml I captured hosts as uat webservers instead of uat-      webservers

-3. I ran the playbook site.yml using the dry run mode (--check) and the result showed that there may be an issue with the get block of the playbook
+3. I ran the playbook site.yml using the dry run mode (--check) and the result showed that there may be an issue with the git block of the playbook

        ~/ansible/ansible-config-mgt/playbooks$ ansible-playbook -i /home/ubuntu/ansible/ansible-config-mgt/inventory/uat.yml /home/ubuntu/ansible/ansible-config-mgt/playbooks/site.yml --check